grafana/grafana/docs/sources/developers/http_api/dashboard_public.md

 # Public Dashboard API

+{{% admonition type="note" %}}

-> If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
-Refer to [Role-based access control permissions]({{< relref "/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes" >}}) for more information.
+If you're running Grafana Enterprise, you'll need to have specific permissions for some endpoints.
+Refer to [Role-based access control permissions]({{< relref "../../administration/roles-and-permissions/access-control/custom-role-actions-scopes" >}}) for more information.

+{{% /admonition %}}

 ## Create a public dashboard